kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 Once the Kosli environment is ready you can start reporting the status of your actual runtime environment using one of the **kosli snapshot ...** commands - check [client reference](/client_reference) for details

 It makes sense to automate reporting - via a cronjob or using your CI.
 It's up to you to decide how often you want the reports to keep coming.
-Once the cronjob or CI are set to use the **kosli snapshot ...** command, every time a change in your runtime environment happens a new snapshot capturing the current state of the environment will be created.
+Once the cronjob or CI pipeline are set to use the **kosli snapshot ...** command, every time a change in your runtime environment happens a new snapshot capturing the current state of the environment will be created.

 ![Diagram of Environment Reporting](/images/environments.svg)